AlanEmersic/Shopify/README.md

 # Shopify

 # Overview
-Shopify is a simple application designed to view products and add them to cart with CRUD operations. <br>
+Shopify is a simple project designed to view products and add them to cart with CRUD operations. <br>
 It supports paginated views of products with filters and integrates with an ASP.NET Core Web API for backend operations. <br>
-This application uses clean architecture principles with domain driven design with the use of Entity Framework Core, MediatR for CQRS and asynchronous operations.
+Project uses clean architecture principles with domain driven design with the use of Entity Framework Core, MediatR for CQRS and asynchronous operations.

 # Project Structure
 ```bash